Support for home-schooling parents

 Please don't feel embarrassed in asking about things you don't understand, or pointing out problems to me.
 When I was teaching, I worked on the principle that my students had a right to understand things and, provided they weren't just day-dreaming, if they didn't understand something I taught them, it was my fault and not theirs.
 I still believe that.

 Can I make clear, though, that this service only applies to home-schooling parents (or teachers finding problems with the answers), and not to students themselves.
 I don't have the time or energy to serve as a personal tutor to thousands and thousands of individual students!
-(Chemguide as a whole is currently getting over a million visits a month (2011) - there is no way that I can cope with students asking me questions!)
+(Chemguide as a whole is currently getting over two million visits a month (2017) - there is no way that I can cope with students asking me questions!)

 Where can I find answers to the questions in the book?